alaric-visi/robohash/README.md

-# robohash
+# Robohash

 Random hashed robot images generated through the RoboHash API
-# Robohash

 A simple static web page that generates a grid of unique “robot” avatars by querying the [RoboHash API](https://robohash.org).
 Click **Refresh Images** to load eight new random robots, complete with a loading spinner placeholder.